 So, is all hope lost?
 Clearly not!

 Indeed, the above-mentioned initiatives gather hundreds of companies committing to take concrete, quantifiable actions on climate change.
 Increasingly we see that climate change leaders also are industry performance leaders.
-This is illustrated in the recent report on Energy Transition & Profitability authored by Capgemini and The Climate Group/RE100.
+This is illustrated in the report on Energy Transition & Profitability authored by Capgemini and The Climate Group/RE100.
 The study analysed 3,500 companies from eight main industry sectors including 122 members of RE100.
 In all sectors the RE100 members consistently outperformed their peers on financial KPIs.

 Emissions in the supply chain are on average 5 times as high